 WHEN: November 6th, 2023 - 6:00 p.m.

 WHERE: City Hall Council Chambers

-3167 Main Street Duluth, GA 30096
+3167 Main Street

+Duluth, GA 30096

-PERSONS INTERESTED IN THIS MATTER are invited to review the City's Comprehensive Plan, which is on file with the Department of Planning & Development of the City of Duluth and to attend the public meeting at the date, time and place provided and the public meeting at the date, time and place provided attends to the public meeting at the date, time and place provided at the public meeting at the date, time and place provided at the public meeting at the date, time and place provided at the date, time and place provided at the date at the date at the date at the date.
-The date at the date.
-The date at thin this notice, to express their opinion on this matter.
+PERSONS INTERESTED IN THIS MATTER are invited to review the City's Comprehensive Plan, which is on file with the Department of Planning & Development of the City of Duluth and to attend the public meeting at the date, time and place provided in this notice, to express their opinion on this matter.
 Written comments may also be received in lieu of testimony during the public meeting.
 Written comments may be sent to the following address:

-City of Duluth ATTN: Planning Department 3167 Main Street Duluth, GA 30096 OR
+City of Daluth ATTN: Planning Department 3167 Main Street Daluth, GA 30096 OR Email: Planning@duluthga.net

-Email: Planning@duluthga.net